liuhuadai/Wav2SQL/README.md

 * Spider, BERT version (requires a GPU with at least 16GB memory): `experiments/spider-bert-run.jsonnet`
 * WikiSQL, GloVE version: `experiments/wikisql-glove-run.jsonnet`

-The exact model accuracy may vary by ±2% depending on a random seed.
-See [paper](https://arxiv.org/abs/1911.04942) for details.

 ## Contributing